Dan Brown: Adaptations

 Filmmakers expressed interest in adapting The Lost Symbol into a film as well.
 The screenplay was written by Danny Strong, with pre-production expected to begin in 2013.
-According to a January 2013 article in Los Angeles Times the final draft of the screenplay was due sometime in February, but in July 2013, Sony Pictures announced they would instead adapt Inferno for an October 14, 2016 release date with Ron Howard as director, David Koepp adapting the screenplay and Tom Hanks reprising his role as Robert Langdon.
+According to a January 2013 article in Los Angeles Times the final draft of the screenplay was due sometime in February.
+In July 2013, Sony Pictures announced they would instead adapt Inferno for a release date of October 14, 2016, with Ron Howard as director, David Koepp adapting the screenplay and Tom Hanks reprising his role as Robert Langdon.
 Inferno was released on October 28, 2016.

 Imagine Entertainment was announced in 2014 to produce a television series based on Digital Fortress, written by Josh Goldin and Rachel Abramowitz.
 In 2021, Dan Brown's The Lost Symbol was adapted into a television series repositioned as an origin story for Brown's Robert Langdon character with Ashley Zukerman playing Langdon.
 It ran on the streaming service Peacock for one season.